Is Tiffany Moon Leaving The Real Housewives of Dallas? Read Her Surprising Update - E! Online

 The Real Housewives of Dallas' newest star may have just revealed that she will not be returning for her second season of the hit Bravo series following this week's dramatic May 11 finale of the RHOD reunion.

-Fans were surprised to notice that Moon has changed her social media bio to read, "Previous cast member of #RHOD @BravoTV" on both Twitter and Instagram.
+Fans were surprised to notice that Moon updated her social media bio to read, "Previous cast member of #RHOD @BravoTV" on both Twitter and Instagram this morning (she's since changed it back).

 The Bravolebrity further hinted that she's leaving the show by tweeting on May 14, "Good morning everyone it's time for a change.
 Have a wonderful day!"